Eyes: | Blue |

 ”Dead No More: The Clone Conspiracy”

-Years later, Smythe was cloned by the Jackal (Ben Reilly)), who was resurrecting anyone that Spider-Man felt had died by his failure.
-Reilly promised that the criminals were safe, as they had received therapy from Ashley Kafka.
+Years later, Smythe was cloned by the Jackal (Ben Reilly), who was resurrecting anyone that Spider-Man felt had died by his failure.
+Reilly promised that the criminals were safe, as they received medication that halted clone degeneration from Ashley Kafka and were supervised by the clone of George Stacy.
 Reilly said he could clone Ben Parker, which Spider-Man refused.
 Jackal then told the clones to kill him.

 The assistance of the Marvel Chronology Project is gratefully acknowledged.